CatoGit/Comparing-the-Performance-of-Deepfake-Detection-Methods-on-Benchmark-Datasets/deepfake_detector/static/README.md

 Bootstrap files for the web app.
+They are not my own and were downloaded from: https://getbootstrap.com/